 Sourdough Starter Care

 Caring for a healthy sourdough starter is relatively simple.
 Follow these steps every time you take starter from the jar, and then stash the jar in your fridge until the next use.
-If it sits untouched for more than a month, repeat steps 2–4 a couple of times to bring it back to full strength; use this weaker excess for pancakes or waffles or to start a new batch of starter to pass on to a friend.
+If you plan to bake daily, you can leave your starter on the counter at room temperature.
+If your starter sits untouched in the fridge for more than a month, or if your bread loaves are turning out dense and flat, repeat steps 2–4 a couple of times to bring the starter back to full strength; use the weaker excess you develop for pancakes or waffles or to start a new batch of starter to pass on to a friend.

 Sourdough Starter Care